Walk Like a Man (The Sopranos)

 "Walk Like a Man" is the 82nd episode of the HBO television series The Sopranos, the fifth episode of the second half of the show's sixth season, and the 17th episode of the season overall.
+The episode centers around a power struggle between Christopher Moltisanti and Paulie Gualtieri, while Tony and Carmela Soprano attempt to help A.J. through a depression bout.

-Written and directed by executive producer Terence Winter in his directorial debut, it originally aired on May 6, 2007, and was watched by 7.16 million viewers upon its premiere.
+Written and directed by executive producer Terence Winter in his directorial debut, it originally aired on May 6, 2007.
+Leading the U.S. cable television ratings for the week, the episode was watched by 7.16 million viewers upon its premiere.
+Critics praised the character development, acting, and directing.